Prashanth-Devarahatti/Detecting-Usage-of--LORA/README.md

-## LoRa Signal Detection and Decoding Simulation
+## LoRa Signal Capturing and Decoding Simulation

 This repository contains MATLAB files for simulating LoRa (Long Range) signals.
 LoRa is a wireless communication technology widely used in IoT (Internet of Things) applications due to its long-range capabilities and low power consumption.

 ## Files Included:

-1. LoRA_Rx.m: This MATLAB script simulates the receiver (Rx) side of the LoRa communication system.
+1. **LoRA_Rx.m**: This MATLAB script simulates the receiver (Rx) side of the LoRa communication system.
 It processes the received LoRa signal and extracts useful information from it.

-2. LoRA_Tx.m: This MATLAB script simulates the transmitter (Tx) side of the LoRa communication system.
+2. **LoRA_Tx.m**: This MATLAB script simulates the transmitter (Tx) side of the LoRa communication system.
 It generates a LoRa signal with specified parameters such as spreading factor, bandwidth, and payload.

-3. Pilot Files: Pilot files are provided to aid in the simulation process.
+3. **Pilot Files**: Pilot files are provided to aid in the simulation process.
 These files may include predefined channel characteristics or other necessary parameters for simulating the LoRa signals.

 ## Usage: